KD-physics/RCPGenerator/README.md

 ### 1. Intializing Particle Positions and Diameters

-First, particle positions and diameters need to be generated in a column format as x, y, z, ..., D. One can do this themselves or use the provide InitializeParticles.cpp function.
-There is no upper limit on dimensions, only lower limit at 2 dimensions.
-Note that the positions can be saved to a file and later uploaded into the RCPGenerator using the --file flag or they can be piped into RCPGenerator via | or <.
-An example use case for InitializeParticles.cpp would be
+First, particle positions and diameters must be generated in column format as x, y, z, ..., D, where D is the diameter.
+You can create this data manually or use the provided InitializeParticles.cpp utility.
+There is no upper limit on the number of dimensions, though the minimum is 2D.

+The generated positions can be saved to a file and later loaded into RCPGenerator using the --file flag, or piped directly via | or <.

+An example use case for InitializeParticles.cpp is:

 ```bash
 ./InitializeParticles.exe \